Chicken paitan ramen that combines milky smoothes with an umami punch at Menya Ikku

 As you can probably guess from the name, the soup contains Japanese dashi and lemon tare.
 Unlikely for ramen, this bowl is topped with olive oil, but surprisingly this really does go well with the soup – the nice fragrance of olive oil hits your nostrils just before you start eating the ramen.

 Add lemon to this, and you have a ramen with a light taste.
-The chopped onion and red onion add their crunchy texture to the ramen and make the bowl even more refreshing.
+The red onion add their crunchy texture to the ramen and make the bowl even more refreshing.